Copyright © 1999–2017 FastMail Pty Ltd

 To use a different email address to your FastMail username:

-In the Email Address field, replace your FastMail username with the address you wish to use instead.
+In MacOS prior to 10.11 (El Capitan), there is no aliases option.
+Instead, in the Email Address field, replace your FastMail username with the address you wish to use instead.
 You can also enter multiple email addresses, separated by a comma.
 If you do this, Mail.app will let you choose which one you would like to use each time you compose a message.

 If you don't already have Mail configured, you will need to add a new Notes account:

-Add in your username, your full email address and password.
+Add in your username, your full email address and app password.

 View your Notes!